alirzasahb/alirzasahb.github.io/docs/about.markdown

 permalink: /about/
 ---

+> Hi, I'm Alireza — welcome!
-> Hello 👋, My Name Is Alireza, Glad to Meet You!
-I am a software engineer with a passion for the open-source world.
-When I'm not solving technical challenges, you can find me reading books or watching anime.
-Here, I share my technical and non-technical experiences, and I’m excited to share what I know while learning from the experiences and insights of others.
+I'm a software engineer with a deep appreciation for the open-source community.
+I enjoy tackling technical challenges, but when I’m not coding, you’ll likely find me immersed in a good book or exploring the world of anime.

+This blog is a space where I share both technical insights and personal reflections.
+I’m here to contribute what I’ve learned, and just as importantly, to grow through the ideas and experiences of others.
+Thanks for stopping by!